h2r/burlap_rosbridge/README.md

 A BURLAP library extension for creating a ROS BURLAP Environment where the ROS connection is handled via ROS Bridge.
-Currently, only one class is provided: `AsynchronousRosEnvironment` (package `burlap.ros`), which is used for creating an Environment in which the current state is received over ROSBridge and actions are published to a topic (as a string) to Ros Bridge.
-This is an asynchronous environment, so there is no checking for action "completion."
+Currently, only one class is provided: `AsynchronousRosEnvironment` (package `burlap.ros`), which is used for creating an Environment in which the current state is received over ROSBridge and actions are published to a ROS topic (as a `std_msgs/String.msg` ROS message) over Ros Bridge.
+This environment is an asynchronous environment, so there is no checking for action "completion."
 Instead, after each action execution, the environment simply waits a specified time for the supplied action to complete and the current state to be updated before returning control to the client code.
 More information below.